Marine shorelines

 Species of Greatest Conservation Need

-Species of Greatest Conservation Need include species that are state listed as sensitive, threatened, or endangered, or federally listed as threatened or endangered, as well as additional species thought to need conservation attention.
+Species of Greatest Conservation Need (PDF) include species that are state listed as sensitive, threatened, or endangered, or federally listed as threatened or endangered, as well as additional species thought to need conservation attention.
 These species of greatest conservation need are the basis for the State Wildlife Action Plan, which is an effort to protect rare species while keeping common species common.

 The plan links species of greatest conservation need to the specific habitats they depend on.
 To not only survive but thrive, these species require quality habitats.